sct/overseerr/docs/using-overseerr/users/README.md

 You can optionally set a "friendly name" for any user.
 This name will be used in lieu of their Plex username (for users imported from Plex) or their email address (for manually-created local users).

+#### Display Language

+Users can override the [global display language](../settings/README.md#display-language) to use Overseerr in their preferred language.

 #### Discover Region & Discover Language

 Users can override the [global filter settings](../settings/README.md#discover-region-and-discover-language) to suit their own preferences.